Thomas Girardi: Legal issues and disbarment

 No one from the Girardi Keese law firm, including Girardi, appeared at the first bankruptcy hearing, in January 2021, for two Chapter 7 involuntary bankruptcy petitions filed in December 2020.
+The shuttered Wilshire Boulevard firm faces more than $500 million in claims as of January 2024.

-In March 2021 the Los Angeles Times reported that Girardi had been sued more than 100 times.
-Multiple complaints had been filed against him with the California State Bar.
-Nevertheless, his Bar license had remained pristine due to alleged improper relationships between Girardi and Bar officials, as well as Girardi not having malpractice insurance.
+In March 2021, the Los Angeles Times reported that Girardi had been sued more than 100 times.
+Multiple complaints had been filed against him with the State Bar of California.
+Nevertheless, his Bar license had remained pristine, it was alleged, due to improper relationships between Girardi and Bar officials.
 Many of the Bar complaints involved alleged financial malfeasance, including allegations of theft by two dozen women who won $17 million in a lawsuit claiming that hormone replacement therapy caused their cancer along with the alleged misappropriation of millions of dollars in a burn victim lawsuit.

-On March 9, 2021, the State Bar of California changed Girardi's status to "not eligible to practice law in [California]".

-On June 1, 2022, a court ordered Girardi disbarred and to pay $2,300,000 in restitution.

-On July 1, 2022, the State Bar of California changed Girardi's status to "Disbarred".
+On March 9, 2021, the State Bar of California changed Girardi's status to "not eligible to practice law" in California.
+On June 1, 2022, a court ordered Girardi disbarred and to pay $2.3 million in restitution and the State Bar of California changed his status to "disbarred."